 The 11 fountains will remain after the European Capital of Culture moves on from Leeuwarden-Friesland.
 Waterways rather than roads were once the chief form of communication and transport between Friesland’s municipalities.
 The concept of water-based connections played a role in the inception of the 11 Fountains project.

-There’s one fountain in each of the Frisian cities visited by ice-skaters participating the 200-kilometre Elfstedentocht race.
+There’s one fountain in each of the Frisian cities visited by ice-skaters participating in the 200-kilometre Elfstedentocht race.
 The event draws hundreds of thousands of spectators to the province.
 It was last held in 1997 as ice on canals must be at least 15 centimetres thick for the race to go ahead.

 Anna Tilroe, the curator, initiated the 11 Fountains project.
-The top-down approach of inviting international rather than local artists plus the proposed costs for the construction and maintenance the fountains drew criticism, prompting calls for greater community involvement.
+The top-down approach of inviting international rather than local artists plus the proposed costs for the construction and maintenance of the fountains drew criticism, prompting calls for greater community involvement.
 One notable reaction has been crowd-funding for a mobile fountain, designed by Henk de Boer, featuring a toilet and wooden penises.
 That work of protest will tour the province.

-“From the very beginning I worked very hard to get the people on board with the project by giving information and public presentations.
+“From the very beginning, I worked very hard to get the people on board with the project by giving information and public presentations.
 This way fountains committees were born.
 They have been there all along: have chosen the location; met and informed the artists in all 11 cities.
 They have been a great support during the storm,” comments the curator.